 Navy Nurse Corps

-Members of the Navy Nurse Corps may serve at the more than 250 Navy and medical facilities around the world.
+Members of the Navy Nurse Corps may deliver nursing care at Navy medical facilities, on Navy ships or as part of humanitarian relief operations around the world.
 The Navy is particularly interested in recruiting family, pediatric, psychiatric and women’s health nurse practitioners.
-Requirements are similar to Army requirements, with the age requirement being between 18 and 41.
+Requirements and benefits are analogous to those of the Army Nurse Corps, with certain differences in areas like age requirements, scholarship programs and educational loan repayment programs.
 Both active duty and reserve options are available.

 Nurses entering active duty attend the five-week Officer Development School (ODS) in Newport, Rhode Island.
 Commissioned Navy nurses also serve as nurses for the Marines.